 2015 Braun, Yvonne A., Michael C. Dreiling, Matthew Eddy, and David Dominguez.
 “Up Against the Wall: Ecotourism, Development, and Social Justice in Costa Rica.”
 Journal of Global Ethics 11(3): 351-365.

 2015 Dreiling, Michael, Nicholas Lougee and Tomoyasu Nakamura.
 “After Fukushima: The Silence of Environmental Organizations on Nuclear Catastrophe.”
 Metropolitics, 22 September 2015.
 URL: http://www.metropolitiques.eu/After-Fukushima-The-Silence-of.html

 2014 Braun, Yvonne A. and Michael C. Dreiling.
 “Frames, Boomerangs, and Global Assemblages: Border Distortions in the Global Resistance to Dam Building in Lesotho,” (pgs.
 261-292) in Nancy Naples and Jennifer Mendez (eds.)
 Border Politics, Social Movements and Globalization.
 New York University Press.

 2016.
 Michael Dreiling, Producer and Co-Director with Producer and Director, Matthew Eddy.
 A Bold Peace: Costa Rica’s Quest to Abandon the Fever of War.
 A feature length film on Costa Rica’s 1948 revolution, abolition of the army, and expansion of a social democracy.
-105 and 89 minute versions.
-Release date May 1, 2016. (http://aboldpeace.com and http://www.bullfrogfilms.com/catalog/bold.html)
+105, 89, and 57 minute versions.
+Release date May 11, 2016.
+Japanese version released in 2017, Spanish version released in 2019. (http://aboldpeace.com and http://www.bullfrogfilms.com/catalog/bold.html)